 2) Probabilistic Ontology Development Methodology.
-Extending the work of Carvalho [27], the PODM completes the evolution of requirements into an ontology that is probabilistically-integrated.
-A probabilistically-integrated ontology combines the inferential reasoning power of probabilistic representations with the first-order expressivity of ontologies.
-A key component of that methodology is a detailed Construction Process, which explicitly describes the iterative tasks required to produce a probabilistic ontology with in-situ evaluation steps to ensure continuous operation for inferential reasoning.
-The PODM will be used to perform the iterative construction that extends the Terrorist Ontology to incorporate uncertainty, creating the TIDPO.
+The PODM completes the evolution of requirements into an ontology that is probabilistically-integrated.
+A probabilisticallyintegrated ontology combines the inferential reasoning power of probabilistic representations with the first-order expressivity of ontologies.
+A key component of that methodology is a detailed Construction Process, which explicitly describes the iterative tasks required to produce a probabilistic ontology with in-situ evaluation steps to ensure continuous operation for inferential reasoning.The PODM will be used to perform the iterative construction that extends the Terrorist Ontology to incorporate uncertainty, creating the TIDPO.